What Is Diazepam?

 - Mild/temporary cognitive issues such as impaired memory or confusion

-- Heart issues such as arrythmia or palpitations
+- Heart issues such as arrhythmia or palpitations

-More extreme symptoms can develop when withdrawing from higher levels of intake, especially if this usage has been over an extended period of time, or there are other co-occurring mental health or addiction issues existing.
+You can develop more serious withdrawal symptoms during detox from valium, especially if the usage has been over an extended period of time, or there are other co-occurring mental health or addiction issues existing.

 - Motor symptoms such as neuropathy or numbness/tingling

-As a result, we strongly suggest that Diazepam detox should be undertaken in a controlled and supervised setting such as a residential clinic, where professionals can oversee symptoms closely.
+As a result, we strongly suggest that Diazepam or valium detox should be undertaken in a controlled and supervised setting such as a residential clinic where medical guidance is provided.

 Alprazolam (Xanax) & Xanax Withdrawal

-Whilst Diazepam withdrawal symptoms can be uncomfortable, they are significantly more tolerable than those for more potent diazepines such as Alprazolam (Xanax).
+Whilst Diazepam withdrawal can be uncomfortable, it is significantly more tolerable than those for more potent diazepines such as Alprazolam (Xanax).